Jack Reacher (novel series): Audiobooks

+Films

 Paramount Pictures hired Academy Award–nominated screenwriter Josh Olson to adapt One Shot, under the title Jack Reacher.
 Christopher McQuarrie, Oscar-winning screenwriter for The Usual Suspects, was then brought in to rewrite Olson's draft.
 It was announced in July 2011 that Tom Cruise—a 5'7" (1.70 m) actor—would play Reacher, who is 6'5" (1.96 m) in the books.
 Lee Child said, "Reacher's size in the books is a metaphor for an unstoppable force, which Cruise portrays in his own way."

 It was announced in September 2014 that Tom Cruise would reprise the role in the sequel Jack Reacher: Never Go Back, which would adapt the 18th novel, Never Go Back.
 McQuarrie did not direct, due to a commitment with another Cruise film, Mission: Impossible – Rogue Nation, and was replaced with Edward Zwick.
 The film was released 21 October 2016.

+Television series

-On 14 November 2018, Child announced that he made a deal with Skydance Television and Paramount Television to produce a Jack Reacher series based on Child's novels.
+On 14 November 2018, Child announced that he made a deal with Skydance Television and Paramount Television to produce a Jack Reacher television series based on Child's novels.
 During this time, feature films production would be halted.
 He also stated that Cruise would not return to the role.
 He said he hoped the new actor would more properly represent Reacher.
 Paramount Television and Skydance Television are slated to produce the potential series.
 Child said of the recasting:

 I really enjoyed working with Cruise.
 He's a really, really nice guy.
 We had a lot of fun.
 But ultimately the readers are right.
 The size of Reacher is really, really important and it's a big component of who he is...So what I've decided to do is – there won't be any more movies with Tom Cruise.
 Instead we're going to take it to Netflix or something like that.
 Long-form streaming television, with a completely new actor.
 We're rebooting and starting over and we're going to try and find the perfect guy.

-On July 15, 2019, a TV series adaptation of the series under the name Reacher starring Alan Ritchson (6'2", or 188 cm) was announced by Amazon with showrunner Nick Santora, writing and producing the series through Paramount Television and Skydance Media.
-On January 14, 2020, the TV series was approved, with Child and Christopher McQuarrie executive producing the first season, which adapted the first novel in the series, Killing Floor.
-The series was released on February 4, 2022.
+On 15 July 2019, a television series adaptation of the series under the name Reacher starring Alan Ritchson (6'2", or 188 cm) was announced by Amazon with showrunner Nick Santora, writing and producing the series through Paramount Television and Skydance Media.
+On 14 January 2020, the television series was approved, with Child and Christopher McQuarrie executive producing the first season, which adapted the first novel in the series, Killing Floor.
+The series was released on 4 February 2022.